antvis/G6/docs/manual/advanced/animation.en.md

     shape.animate({
       // Play the animation repeatly
       repeat: true,
-      // Returns the attributes for each frame.
+      // Returns the properties for each frame.
 The input parameter ratio is a number that range from 0 to 1.
-The return value is an object that defines the attributes for this frame onFrame(ratio) {
+The return value is an object that defines the properties for this frame onFrame(ratio) {
         const cfg = {
           lineDash: dashArray[index].concat(totalArray)
         };
         // Move 1 each frame
         index = (index + 1) % interval;
-        // Return the attributes of this frame, lineDash for this demo return cfg;
+        // Return the properties of this frame, lineDash for this demo return cfg;
       }
     }, 3000);  // The duration for one animation